-Public Housing Rent Calculation Study Guide 15.
+Olday Galac 16.
 HUD requires that the PHA use a minimum of current and consecutive paystubs when annualizing income from employment.
-16. Does annual income include employment income before or after taxes are taken out?
-17. Does annual income include the gross or net amount of income from self-employment?
-18. If someone is seasonally employed and only works part of the year, the PHA may not include their employment income in annual income?
-True False 19.
-When an individual receives Social Security benefits, does annual income include the amount with or without Medicare premiums?
+17. Does annual income include employment income before or after taxes are taken out?
+18. Does annual income include the gross or net amount of income from self-employment?
+19. When an individual receives Social Security benefits, does annual income include the amount with or without Medicare premiums?
 20. If a family receives foster child care payments, is it included in annual income?
+21. List at least 2 examples of nonrecurring income.